 The trade consisted of -among others- hides and parchment, bone, wool and cloth (the famous locally produced pallium Fresonicum, read our blog post about this expensive commodity), milk products like cheese and butter, eggs, flax and linen, wood, jewelry, pottery (including Tating-type being the fine luxurious stuff), glassware (including funnel beakers), arms, spices, walnuts, raisins, olive oil, gold brocade, Chinese silk, exotic shells, beads, wine from the upper River Rhine area, tephrite grindstones, mortars and whetstones of sandstone or quartzite, furs from Scandinavia, walrus ivory, amber, grain, construction wood, ore, dried and salted fish, combs and -as said- slaves.
 The first Frisian merchant documented in written history traded in slaves in Lundunwic (London) in AD 673.
 Many of these goods clearly meant for luxury as well and were part of the gift economy that had arisen after the Migration Period; the era of ring-givers and an inspiration for the trilogy Lord of the Rings too.
 Read also our blog post Tolkien pleaded in favor of king Finn the fifth century AD Frisian king mentioned in a.o. the Old English epic Beowulf.

 Poor Marx.
 He would have become nauseous when he would read all this.
 To soften his pain, though, the Frisians did produce too.
 Like Frisian broadcloth and salt which were highly sought-after products.
 If you want to know more about the famous Frisian broadcloth read our blog post Haute couture from the salt marshes.
-And to soften Marx' pain even further, the offspring of these Frisian self-interested traders ended up living at a poor, aging and sagging countryside.
+And to soften Marx' pain even further, the offspring of these Frisian self-interested traders ended up living at a poor, aging and sagging countryside threathened by a rising sea level due to global warming.

 Indeed, do not underestimate the cultural ties between the Anglo-Saxons and the Frisians when it comes to individualism, economics and free-trade.
 The Declaration of Independence of the United States is not only filled with individual freedom and the pursuit of happiness, but also mentions explicitly (free) trade interests.
 On 26 February 1782 the Republic of Friesland was the first sovereign state in the world that voted in favor to recognize the United States’ independence.
 Coincidence you think?
 No. And till this day one may find this coastal people still being an interlocutor or broker between the Old Continent and the Anglo-Saxon World, or as they say: "The Dutch are part of the transatlantic axis."
 Mark our words, the Dutch will be front runner in Europe in repairing the damage of the Brexit.